Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 Using the wrong type of paint that doesn’t adhere well to the metal surfaces of your cage can lead to disaster.

-If the paint doesn’t cure well and isn’t really waterproof, when birds accidentally lick the surfaces of the cage, the paint may come off easily and harm the bird’s health.
+If the paint doesn’t cure well and isn’t waterproof, when birds accidentally lick the surfaces of the cage, the paint may come off easily and harm the bird’s health.

 Ideally, you’ll want to look for an appropriate primer, then apply a few layers of bird-safe paint.
 Brush-on paints are less messy, but spray-on paints are easier to use to cover all surfaces!)